SirZenith/SwitchControlLibrary/README.md

   ```
 - Cross Key

-  When you need to press two direction at a time.
+  When you need to press 2 directions at a time.

   ```cpp
   void SetCross(Cross cross);